zakkak/workspace-grid/Readme.md

 # For developers wanting to improve this extension:

+* The 'gnome3.14' branch is only compatible with GNOME 3.14.
+It's still young.
-* The 'gnome3.2' branch is only compatible with GNOME 3.2.
+* The 'gnome3.12' branch is only compatible with GNOME 3.12.
 It's meant to be stable.
-* The 'gnome3.4' branch is only compatible with GNOME 3.4 - things like keybinding names have changed since GNOME 3.2.
+* The 'gnome3.10' branch is only compatible with GNOME 3.10.
 It's meant to be stable.
-* The 'gnome3.6' branch is only compatible with GNOME 3.6.
-It's meant to be stable.
 * The 'gnome3.8' branch is only compatible with GNOME 3.8.
 It's meant to be stable [16/05/2013: not yet working]
-* The 'gnome3.10' branch is only compatible with GNOME 3.10.
+* The 'gnome3.6' branch is only compatible with GNOME 3.6.
 It's meant to be stable.
-* The 'gnome3.12' branch is only compatible with GNOME 3.12.
+* The 'gnome3.4' branch is only compatible with GNOME 3.4 - things
+  like keybinding names have changed since GNOME 3.2.
 It's meant to be stable.
-* The 'gnome3.14' branch is only compatible with GNOME 3.14.
+* The 'gnome3.2' branch is only compatible with GNOME 3.2.
 It's meant to be stable.
 * The 'default' branch is currently essentially the 3.2 branch...

 ## Known issues